John Farr Abbott

 John Farr Abbott, sometimes Abbot (1756 – 22 September 1794) was a British barrister.
 He was a member of Lincoln's Inn, and became a Fellow of the Society of Antiquaries of London and a Fellow of the Royal Society.
 He also served as Clerk of Rules in the Court of King's Bench.
 He died in York and is buried in York Minster.

+Abbott was born in Abingdon and baptised there in 1756.